cybershoe/moist-controller/README.md

 ### Battery and Power Management

 The system uses a standard 18560-style, unprotected Li-ion battery.
-Over-charge, over-discharge, over-current, and short protection are provided by a BQ29733 protection IC U2, and solar charging is handled by a BQ24210 soalr charger U1 in battery tracking mode, to maximize charging ability with low solar panel outputs.
+Over-charge, over-discharge, over-current, and short protection are provided by a BQ29733 protection IC U2, and solar charging is handled by a BQ24210 solar charger U1 in battery tracking mode, to maximize charging ability with low solar panel outputs.
 The charger can take any 6-volt solar panel, and will charge at up to 800 mA.
 An LP3693MPX LDO regulator U3 provides 3.3V to the the rest of the components.
 An INA219 I2C wattmeter U5 monnitors the battery voltage and current flowing in/out of the battery.